MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 1. From the **Request API permissions** pane, select **Dynamics CRM** from Microsoft APIs tab.
  :::image type="content" source="media/newexpensemobile/7.NewAppRegisterationRequestAPIPermission.png" alt-text="Screenshot of the Request API Permission page with Dynamics CRM highlighted.":::
     > [!NOTE]
-    > If you are unable to find Dynamics CRM, select the next tab, APIs my organization uses and search for Dataverse (or 00000007-0000-0000-c000-000000000000) and select it.
+    > If you're unable to find Dynamics CRM, select the next tab, APIs my organization uses and search for Dataverse (or 00000007-0000-0000-c000-000000000000) and select it.
 Rest of the steps remain same.**
 1. Select **Delegated permissions** and check the **user\_impersonation** checkbox
 1. Select **Add permissions**.
-1. From the Manage section on the left, select **Certificates & secrets**.
+1. From the Manage section, select **Certificates & secrets**.
 1. Select the **Client secrets** tab and then select **+ New client secret** to open **Add a client secret**.
 1. From **Add a client secret**, enter a **Description** for the secret and choose an appropriate **expiration period**.
 1. Select **Add**.